CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Experimental Validation

 \subsubsection{Accounting for Object Motion}

-The motion artifacts in k-space measurements are modeled as a series of physical motions, such as shifts or rotations, that result in the perturbation of blocks of k-space lines.
-We implement this process by replacing sections of k-space lines of the ground-truth MR images $\xbm$ with those from their moved versions to synthesize motion artifacts.
-To generate a wide-range of artifacts, we control the number of movements, the duration of each movement, and the amplitude of each movements as random numbers following the configuration in~\cite{Xu.etal2022}.
+The motion artifacts in k-space measurements were modeled as a series of physical motions, such as shifts or rotations, that result in the perturbation of blocks of k-space lines.
+We implemented this process by replacing sections of k-space lines of the ground-truth MR images $\xbm$ with those from their moved versions to synthesize motion artifacts.
+To generate a wide-range of artifacts, we controlled the number of movements, the duration of each movement, and the amplitude of each movements as random numbers following the configuration in~\cite{Xu.etal2022}. \sub{Specifically, we selected the total number of motions occurring during data acquisition as a random number in the range from 1 to 10.
+For each motion, we simulated random in-plane shifts within the range of 0 to 15 voxels followed by a combination of random rotations along each axis relative to the center of a 3D mGRE data volume, where each rotation was within the range of 0$^{\circ} $ to 15$^{\circ}$.
+The time at which each motion occurred and the duration it lasted were randomly generated as well.
+In particular, all motions were assumed to occur randomly throughout the whole examination process, and each of them was assumed to last for a random duration from about 3 seconds to 30 seconds, which would be equivalent to disturbing about 1 to 10 k-space lines in a single 2D slice.
+All random numbers mentioned above were uniformly generated in the given range, introducing various levels of motion artifacts to our training and validation dataset.
+Considering the fact that k-space scanning in the echo direction is much faster than the physical movement, we assumed that all 10-echo images of a data slice suffered from the same motion effects.
+While the simulation setting above yielded excellent performance in our experimental data, it can be adjusted for different applications.}